Counting flags in triangle-free digraphs: Abstract

 \section{Abstract}

-Motivated by the Caccetta-H\"aggkvist Conjecture, we prove that every digraph on $n$ vertices with minimum outdegree $0.3465n$ contains an oriented triangle.
+Motivated by the Caccetta--H\"aggkvist Conjecture, we prove that every digraph on $n$ vertices with minimum outdegree $0.3465n$ contains an oriented triangle.
 This improves the bound of $0.3532n$ of Hamburger, Haxell and Kostochka.
 The main new tool we use in our proof is the theory of flag algebras developed recently by Razborov.